Windsor Report: Aftermath

 In February 2005, the issue of homosexuality was heavily discussed at a regular meeting of the Primates of the Anglican Communion at Dromantine in Northern Ireland.
 Of the 38 Primates, 35 attended.
 The Primates issued a communiqué that reiterated most of the Windsor Report's statements, with the addition that The Episcopal Church USA and Anglican Church of Canada were asked to voluntarily withdraw from the Anglican Consultative Council, the main formal international entity within the Anglican Communion until the next Lambeth Conference in 2008.

-The Windsor Report was criticised by liberals (for example, in The Windsor Report: A Liberal Response) for seeming to take for granted that the actions of New Hampshire and New Westminster—and homosexuality in general—were wrong.
+The Windsor Report was criticised by liberals, particularly in The Windsor Report: A Liberal Response, for seeming to take for granted that the actions of New Hampshire and New Westminster—and homosexuality in general—were wrong.
 For example, while it calls for both conservatives and liberals to apologise for disunity, it acknowledges that the conservatives may have acted out of a sense of duty.
 However, it concedes no such acknowledgement to New Westminster and New Hampshire.

 On February 12, 2008 the Archbishop of Canterbury announced the formation of the Windsor Continuation Group (WCG).
 The WCG was formed to address the remaining questions around the Windsor Report and the various formal responses to the Windsor Report from the provinces and instruments of the Anglican Communion.
 The WCG was chaired by Bishop Clive Handford.